Essau Kanyenda

-Essau Black-Mamba Kanyenda (born 27 September 1982) is a former Malawian international footballer who played as a striker.
+Essau Kanyenda (27 September 1982 – 2 December 2025) was a Malawian professional footballer who played as a forward.
+He made 65 appearances scoring 21 goals for the Malawi national team.

-Career
+Club career

 Kanyenda started his career in 1998 in Malawi's First Division for FC Welfare in Dwangwa.
-He was spotted by Jomo Sono the owner of Jomo Cosmos FC during the Cosafa under 17 in 1999.
-He has been with Jomo Cosmos under 17 alongside Peter Mponda, in two tours in Italy where he played several games and become second top goalscorer in both occasions.
-He then turned professional and played in the Premier League of Malawi from 1999–2001 for FC Dwasco (Nkhota-Kota), before moving to South Africa to play in its Premier League, with Jomo Cosmos in Johannesburg between 2001 and 2003.
+He was spotted by Jomo Sono the owner of Jomo Cosmos during the Cosafa under 17 in 1999.
+He was with Jomo Cosmos under 17 alongside Peter Mponda, in two tours in Italy where he played several games and become second top goalscorer on both occasions.
+He then turned professional and played in the Premier League of Malawi from 1999 to 2001 for FC Dwasco (Nkhota-Kota), before moving to South Africa to play in its Premier League, with Jomo Cosmos in Johannesburg between 2001 and 2003.